AdamRuane99/neural-network-from-scratch/README.md

 Add support for different optimization techniques (e.g., Adam, RMSprop) Extend to convolutional layers for image processing

+## Other notebooks
+This project also holds some labs notebooks
+- MNIST_conv.ipynb
+- Autodiff.ipynb
+- Layers_and_Models.ipynb
+- Segmentation.ipynb

 License
 This project is open-source and free to use for educational purposes.
 I did this as part of an assignment for my AI Msc.